 I preached for years against atheists, homosexuals, and liberals and never personally knew anyone who wore those labels.
 Preaching about them was like preaching about people who didn’t faithfully attend church.
 Those who didn’t faithfully attend church weren’t there to hear me preach about them, and neither were the atheists, homosexuals, and liberals.

 This kind of preaching was meant for the choir.
 It was meant to let the faithful know that they were on the right side, God’s side.
-As long as people live in the Evangelical bubble they will continue to believe things about atheists, homosexuals, and liberals that are no true.
+As long as people live in the Evangelical bubble they will continue to believe things about atheists, homosexuals, and liberals, that are no true.
 The only hope of changing their mind will come when they actually meet and get to know the evil doers their pastor rages against.
-Once a real flesh and blood face is put to the point in the sermon, all of a sudden things change.
+Once a real flesh and blood face is put to the point in the sermon, suddenly, things change.

 Of course, I understand WHY the commenter disparages atheists like he does.
 If we were just nominal, sit in the pew Christians who didn’t take the Christian faith seriously, it is much easier to dismiss us.

 Of course, it is easy to judge me never a Christian now.
 My current life is proof that I never was a Christian, or so they think.
-All I know is this, either I was deceived for 50 years and I deceived thousands of people for 25 years, or I was a Christian and now I am not.
+All I know is this, either I was deceived for fifty years and I deceived thousands of people for twenty-five years, or I was a Christian and now I am not.